Social Media MarketingVIEW BLOG

 But it wasn’t just about writing any type of post about social media.
 We wanted to identify questions the target audience was asking in relation to their social media effort and provide the best answers with blog posts.
 Eventually, as we got more into the blog, we would venture into other categories of posts to help the target audience with questions they were asking about their jobs and professional lives.

-You can see that Orange Cat Social has nearly ten times as much traffic as Green Cat Social.
+You can see that Orange Cat Social has more than thirty times as much traffic as Green Cat Social.
 It’s not surprising.
 When you have more content that people can find via Google, Social Media and other channels you’ll get more traffic than if you just leave a website to fend for itself.

 Yet many businesses launch their website and leave it be.
 Sure, you can share your homepage and service page on Facebook once and awhile, but people are less likely to be interested in that.
 But if you have a collection of blog posts to share your social followers are more likely to visit your website.